Water scarcity in Africa: Conflict

 At this point, federal intelligence agencies have issued the joint judgment that in the next ten years, water issues are not likely to cause internal and external tensions that lead to the intensification war.
 But if current rates of consumption paired with climatic stress continue, levels of water scarcity in Africa are predicted by UNECA to reach dangerously high levels by 2025.
 This means that by 2022 there is the potential for a shift in water scarcity's potential to contribute to armed conflict.
 Based on the classified National Intelligence Estimate on water security, requested by Secretary of State Hillary Clinton and completed in Fall 2011, after 2022 water will be more likely to be used as a weapon of war and potential tool for terrorism, especially in North Africa.
 On World Water Day, the State Department stated that water stress, "will likely increase the risk of instability and state failure, exacerbate regional tensions and distract countries from working with the United States on important policy objectives."
-Specifically referring to the Nile in Egypt, Sudan, and nations further south, the report predicts that upstream nations will limit access to water for political reasons and that terrorists may target water-related infrastructures, such as reservoirs and dams, more frequently.
+Specifically referring to the Nile in Egypt, Sudan and nations further south, the report predicts that upstream nations will limit access to water for political reasons and that terrorists may target water-related infrastructures, such as reservoirs and dams, more frequently.
 Because of this, the World Economic Forum's 2011 Global Risk Report has included water scarcity as one of the world's top five risks for the first time.

-Approaches
+Approaches for managing scarcity

 Water permit systems

 Some regions in African countries, like Tanzania, have attempted to address issues with water scarcity by instituting a water permit system.
 Under such a system, local rules are used to grant users access to a certain amount of water at certain locations.
 However, such systems often result in additional conflict, as water rights can be monopolized by large-scale irrigators at the expense of smallholder farmers in the region.

+Desalination

+Desalination is a process that aims to make sea salt water into fresh water by removing the salts in it.
+Many African countries, such as Algeria, Morocco and South Africa, use this technology to battle water scarcity.
+Nevertheless, running desalination plants has its challenges; it requires a substantial amount of electricity, chemicals and a good infrastructure, making it hard for developing countries to own one.